The “I Can’t Deal With Dinner” List: 30 Cheap Crockpot Dinners Busy Families Actually Make

 A slow-cooker marinara that’s ready will look slightly darker and slicked with orange-rusty oil on top.
 That’s the oil and tomato uniting, not breaking.

-Mix two 28-ounce cans of whole peeled tomatoes, one diced onion, 6 cloves of minced garlic, 1/4 cup of olive oil, 1 teaspoon of dried oregano, 1 teaspoon of salt, a pinch of red pepper flakes, and a sprig of fresh basil (or 1 teaspoon dried).
-If you want your dish to be thicker, cook on LOW for 6-8 hours and leave the lid cracked open for the last hour so that steam can escape.
-The sauce is ready when the tomatoes have fully broken down and the top has turned a deeper, rust orange; that’s the oil coming together with the tomatoes.
-To finish, taste and adjust the salt, then add a tablespoon of butter for richness, if desired.
+In a slow cooker, combine two 28-ounce cans of whole peeled tomatoes, one chopped onion, six minced garlic cloves, 1/4 cup olive oil, 1 teaspoon dried oregano, 1 teaspoon salt, a pinch of red pepper flakes, and a sprig of fresh basil (or 1 teaspoon dried).
+If you want your dish to be thicker, set on LOW for 6-8 hours and leave the lid partially opened during the last hour to let steam escape.
+The sauce is ready when the tomatoes have completely broken down, and the sauce has darkened to a rust orange (the oil and tomatoes are combining).
+Before serving, taste the sauce and adjust the salt.
+You can add a tablespoon of butter to enhance the richness, if desired.

-Swap: For meat sauce, add browned Italian sausage or ground beef in the last 2 hours.
-Shredded carrot provides sugar-free natural sweetness.
+Swap: For meat sauce, include browned Italian sausage or ground beef during the last 2 hours.
+Shredded carrot adds natural sweetness without added sugar.

 7) BBQ Pulled Chicken

-Why pick this tonight: Pulled chicken in BBQ sauce can be turned into sandwiches, salad bowls, baked potatoes, or quesadillas depending on what else you have.
-Two pounds of chicken thighs feeds 4-6 people and there will possibly be leftovers.
+What BBQ Pulled Chicken gets you: Pulled chicken in BBQ sauce can be made into sandwiches, salad bowls, baked potatoes, or quesadillas, depending on what else you have.
+Two pounds of chicken thighs will feed 4-6 people and there may be leftovers.

-Put 2 pounds of boneless and skinless chicken thighs into the slow cooker.
-Add 1 cup of BBQ sauce (store bought or homemade has the same effect) along with 1/4 cup of apple cider vinegar, 2 tablespoons of brown sugar, 1 tablespoon of Worcestershire sauce, and 1 teaspoon of smoked paprika.
-Cook for 6-7 hours on LOW setting or 3-4 hours on HIGH setting.
-Done when the chicken shreds easily using two forks directly in the pot.
-Before shredding the meat, drain off any excess liquid so the meat stays saucy, not soupy.
-Top the toasted brioche buns with pickles and slaw.
+Place 2 pounds of boneless, skinless chicken thighs in the slow cooker.
+Pour in 1 cup of BBQ sauce (either store bought or homemade), 1/4 cup of apple cider vinegar, 2 tablespoons of brown sugar, 1 tablespoon of Worcestershire, and 1 teaspoon of smoked paprika.
+Set to cook on LOW for 6-7 hours or HIGH for 3-4 hours.
+The chicken is done when it can be shredded easily with 2 forks in the pot.
+Before shredding, drain off some of the liquid, otherwise the chicken will be too soupy.
+Serve on toasted brioche buns with pickles and slaw.

-Swap: For a richer, more classic pulled-pork sandwich, increase to LOW for 8-9 hours.
+Swap: To obtain a more traditional and classic pulled pork sandwich, adjust the setting to LOW and cook for 8-9 hours.

 8) Red Beans And Rice

-Overnight soak 1 pound of dried red kidney beans (or do the quick soak: cover with water, boil for 2 mins, let sit for 1 hour, and then drain).
-Add to the slow cooker 1 pound of sliced andouille sausage (cut into 1/2 inch rounds), 1 chopped onion, 3 stalks of celery (chopped), 1 green bell pepper (diced), 4 garlic cloves (minced), 1 Tbsp Cajun seasoning, 2 bay leaves, and 6 cups of water or chicken broth.
+Soak overnight 1 pound of dried red kidney beans.
+(Quick soak: cover beans with water, boil for 2 minutes, remove from heat and let sit for 1 hour, drain).
+Place in slow cooker the following: 1 pound of sliced andouille sausage (cut into 1/2 inch rounds), 1 chopped onion, 3 stalks of celery (chopped), 1 green bell pepper (diced), 4 cloves of garlic (minced), 1 Tbsp. of Cajun seasoning, 2 bay leaves, and 6 cups of water or chicken broth.
 Cook on LOW for 7-8 hours.
-Beans are finished once they are fully tender and begin to split on the edges; this creates their natural creaminess.
-If you want to add salt, wait until the very end.
+The beans are done when they are fully tender, splitting on the edges, creating a natural creaminess.
+If you wish to add salt, wait until the very end.
 Salting the beans earlier will toughen the bean skins.
-Serve with white rice that has been cooked separately.
+Serve with white rice cooked separately.

-Swap: Canned red beans (3 cans, drained) will reduce the cook time to 4 hours, but the beans will be softer and the broth will be less rich.
-For a healthier option, smoked turkey legs can be used instead of sausage.
+Swap: Using canned red beans (3 cans, drained) will shorten the cook time to 4 hours, but the beans will be softer and there will be less richness in the broth.
+For a healthier option, smoked turkey legs can be used in place of the sausage.

 9) Chicken Tortilla Soup

-Why pick this tonight: Chicken tortilla soup is the slow-cooker dinner that feels like takeout but costs almost nothing, and the toppings let everyone customize their bowl.
+Why Chicken Tortilla Soup makes the cut: Chicken tortilla soup is the slow-cooker dinner that feels like takeout but costs almost nothing, and the toppings let everyone customize their bowl.

-Combine 1.5 pounds of boneless skinless chicken thighs or breasts, one 28 ounce can crushed tomatoes, 4 cups chicken broth, one 15 ounce can black beans (drained), one 15 ounce can corn (drained), one diced onion, 4 cloves of garlic, one chopped jalapeño (seeds in if you like heat), 2 teaspoons cumin, 1 teaspoon smoked paprika, 1 teaspoon chili powder, and salt.
-Cook on LOW for 6-7 hours.
-You can tell the chicken is fully cooked when it can be shredded easily using two forks (take it out, shred it, and put it back in the pot).
-End with a lime’s worth of juice and a handful of chopped cilantro.
-Tortilla chips, crushed avocado, and shredded cheese complete the texture that makes the soup seem finished.
+To make this soup, add 1.5 pounds of boneless skinless chicken thighs (or breasts), 1 28 ounce can of crushed tomatoes, 4 cups of chicken broth, 1 15 ounce can of black beans (drained), 1 15 ounce can of corn (drained), 1 diced onion, 4 cloves of garlic, 1 chopped jalapeno (seeds in if you like heat), 2 teaspoons of cumin, 1 teaspoon of smoked paprika, 1 teaspoon of chili powder, and some salt to taste to a slow cooker and cook on LOW for 6-7 hours.
+You will know the chicken is done when it’s shreddable, so take it out, shred it away from the pot, and add it back to the soup.
+Add the juice of one lime and finish with a handful of chopped cilantro.
+To add extra texture and taste to the soup, top it with tortilla chips, crushed avocado, and shredded cheese.

-Swap: Adding in rotisserie chicken last hour skips \raw-chicken\ step.
-Substitute with a can of pinto beans if you have that instead of black.
+Swap: Adding rotisserie chicken in the last hour skips the raw chicken step.
+Substitute with a can of pinto beans if that’s what you have instead of black.

 Nathaniel LeeNathaniel’s Pantry Notes: Bone-In Skin-On Chicken Thighs

-About one third of these recipes include chicken thighs.
-This isn’t a coincidence: thighs are the cut that can withstand long cooking times without drying out, and they are consistently cheaper than breasts.
+Chicken thighs appear in approximately one third of these recipes.
+This is no coincidence.
+Thighs are the cuts that are able to withstand long cooking times without drying out as well as being consistently cheaper than breasts.

 Bone-in beats boneless for flavor.
 The bones release collagen and gelatin into the broth as they cook, which is what makes a soup or sauce taste like more than the sum of its parts.
 Boneless thighs are faster to prep but the result is thinner.
 If you have time, go bone-in.